ghc/ghc/docs/users_guide/glasgow_exts.rst

     -- Equivalent to
     data instance F Int b = Int

-When the flag :ghc-flag:`-fwarn-unused-matches` is enabled, type variables that are mentioned in the patterns on the left hand side, but not used on the right hand side are reported.
+When the flag :ghc-flag:`-Wunused-type-patterns` is enabled, type variables that are mentioned in the patterns on the left hand side, but not used on the right hand side are reported.
 Variables that occur multiple times on the left hand side are also considered used.
 To suppress the warnings, unused variables should be either replaced or prefixed with underscores.
 Type variables starting with an underscore (``_x``) are otherwise treated as ordinary type variables.

 This resembles the wildcards that can be used in :ref:`partial-type-signatures`.
 However, there are some differences.